markweiss/LabyrinthBoardGame/README.md

 # LabyrinthBoardGame
-2D Labyrinth board game where players have actions based on random cards drawn.
+2D Labyrinth board game, build in Unity, where players have actions based on random cards drawn.